rayyan-khan/CS307/README.md

         `TOKEN_SECRET=secret`

     - Replace host, user, password, database, email username, and email password as needed
+    - To send emails from your own gmail account, you can't use your regular gmail password and will instead need to [generate an App Password](https://support.google.com/accounts/answer/185833?hl=en)

 ---